-Urethral Slings For Urinary Incontinence
+Urethral Slings For Urinary Incontinence in Scranton, PA

 Depending on the type of sling used, and your physician’s direction, these procedures may be performed in a hospital or outpatient surgery center.
 The board certified urologists at Riverview Urologic Associates specialize in surgical procedures to implant urethral slings.
 If you are experiencing symptoms of urinary incontinence, a urethral sling may be right for you.
 Call our office in Kingston, PA to learn more or schedule your appointment today.